esge/PoE-HarvestVendor/README.md

  - Download https://github.com/esge/PoE-HarvestVendor/releases/tag/0.2.1
  - Requires AHK 1.1.33.02
    - not that it wont work on older, but there was a bug where it would say that a piece of code is unreachable in a switch/case and you will get a warning popup everytime you launch it
+   - the error message it shows on older versions is:
+        Warning: This line will never execute, due to Return precceding it

 # PoE-HarvestVendor
   - Convert your Horticrafting station crafts into a post, almost in a smart way